Papaya ringspot virus: Deregulation

 The evaluation of whether or not to release transgenic papaya in the United States was undertaken by APHIS, the EPA and the FDA.
 This incident was unique in that transgenic crops are usually developed and promoted by commercial operations, while transgenic papaya and the case for deregulation was adopted by University of Hawaii researchers.
 The university was highly motivated to help save the Hawaiian papaya industry, and consequently took a leading role in pushing for commercialization of the fruit.

 Japan is 20% of Hawaii's export market.
 Japan had been resistant to approve GMO papaya since its introduction in 1998.
 As of 2011, the Rainbow transgenic papaya has been approved for export to Japan.

 Durability of resistance

 So far in Hawaii, there has been no breakdown of the coat protein resistance encoded in transgenic strains of papaya.
 Exposure to foreign strains of the virus is a serious risk, as Rainbow papayas have been shown to be susceptible to PRSV from Guam, Taiwan and Thailand.

+One new transgenic line appears resistant to PRSV from multiple localities.

+Hybridization

+There is a long line of attempts to transfer PRSV-resistance from Vasconcellea spp. into papaya.
+Fertile resistant hybrid plants have been produced but are not known to be commercialized.